akbarhmu/laravel-online-shop/README.md

 <b>ElectroParadizo: Simple Online Store Website Built With Laravel</b>
 </p>

-Simple online store website built with laravel and jetstrap (livewire).
-The purpose of this projects is for educational only, this was our first production app in my life, so it contains a lot of inefficient algorithms such as repeating the code and we also messed up with conventional commits.
+Simple online store website built with laravel.
+The purpose of this projects is for fulfill the final project of web programming.
+This was our first production app, so it contains a lot of inefficient algorithms such as repeating the code, also we messed up with conventional commits messages.

 Beside Laravel, this project uses other tools like:
 - [Jetstrap (Jetstream+Bootstrap)](https://github.com/nascent-africa/jetstrap)